Application Process FAQs

 Who should I include on the FAFSA?

 Parents should be on the FAFSA if the student is a dependent student.
 Grandparents, legal guardians (as determined by a court), or other family members (Aunts/Uncles) cannot be added to the FAFSA.
-Dependents of parents, such as other children or children who have been placed in legal guardianship of parents can be included in the household.
+Dependents of parents, such as other children or children who have been placed in the legal guardianship of parents can be included in the household.

 How long does Financial Aid take?